LaunchCodeEducation/csharp-web-dev-curriculum/content/interfaces-and-polymorphism/_index.md

 ## Learning Objectives

-Upon completing this lesson, you should be able to do the following:
+After completing this chapter, you should be able to do the following:

 1. Understand how polymorphism is enabled by interfaces and inheritance.
 1. Understand and use interfaces to create more flexible code.